vmule/pslog/README.md

 **NAME**

-plog - report current logs path of a process
+plog - report current logs path of a process.

 **SYNOPSIS**